 Our Dive Team

-Our team of full- and part-time divers is responsible for exhibit maintenance, animal observations and guest education.
-We dive 7 days a week generally 5 or more times a day.
-Divers enter 12 different exhibits weekly using both standard SCUBA equipment and surface supplied equipment.
-In 2017, our dive team spent a combined total of 2,201 hours (the equivalent of 92 days) underwater.
+Our team of full- and part-time divers is responsible for habitat maintenance, animal observations and guest engagement and education.
+They dive 5-7 days a week, generally 3-5 or more times a day.
+Divers enter 12 different habitats weekly using both standard SCUBA equipment and surface supplied equipment.
+In 2022, our dive team spent a combined total of 99,162 minutes (roughly 69 days) underwater.

 A certified diver?